zumasys/docs/site/jbase/porting/migration-station/introduction-to-jbase/README.md

 ### jSHELL (jSH) - Accessing jBASE

 The jsh command invokes jSHELL - the jBASE shell.
 It can be invoked as your login shell by using the normal system administration software supplied with the platform.
-Either via .bat files (Windows) or .profiles (Unix ).
+Either via .bat files (Windows) or .profiles (UNIX ).

 jSHELL has been designed to ease migration from older systems and to overcome some of the differences between various platform command-line environments.
 The more primitive features seen on some older platforms (such as the "dot" command stacker) have been replaced with easier to use and more functional equivalents.

-The most noticeable difference between jSHELL and other command-line shells, such as the Unix Korn shell (ksh), is that command line arguments such as"\*" and "?" are not expanded by the shell but passed directly to the command that has been invoked.
+The most noticeable difference between jSHELL and other command-line shells, such as the UNIX Korn shell (ksh), is that command line arguments such as "\*" and "?" are not expanded by the shell but passed directly to the command that has been invoked.
 In the same manner, quoted strings(such as "quoted-string") are passed directly to the command with quotes intact.
 This enables query language statements such as:

 ```
 SSELECT <filename> = "[SPROUT]" BY *A1